 There's a significant environmental disconnect underfoot as our culture shifts from rural to suburban.
-Kids are more likely to search for answers on the Internet rather than experience them first hand.
-We want to nurture the inherent curiosity surrounding childhood and introduce kids to the natural world around them.
+Kids are surrounded by concrete and urban development their entire lives.
+We want to nurture the inherent curiosity of childhood and introduce kids to the natural world around them.

 The Arboretum appeals to the senses by allowing kids to feel the wild grass between their toes and the soil in their hands.
 They can explore the scents of different plants and hear birds calling from the trees.
 They can see the leaves change colors and experience the rush of racing through a forest of trees.

 Connecting children with nature creates a pathway to longer hikes, healthier bodies, and deeper family relationships.
 Appreciating nature instills the importance of preserving wildlife and a desire to take care of special places.
-With support from folks like you, we can bring kids back outside.
+With support from folks like you, we can bring kids back into nature.